dsplce-co/tiptap-rs/README.md

 # tiptap-rs

-**WASM Bindings for Tiptap** — Type-safe Rust bindings for the [Tiptap](https://tiptap.dev/) headless rich text editor.
+**Wasm Bindings for Tiptap** — Type-safe Rust bindings for the [Tiptap](https://tiptap.dev/) headless rich text editor.
 This crate's API is designed to reflect Tiptap's original JavaScript API as faithfully as possible, while also providing a more idiomatic Rust experience.

 ---